-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 How Age Affects Online-Dating Desirability Among Heterosexual Men and Women

-“I mean, everybody knows—and as a sociologist, it’s been shown—that older women have a harder time in dating market.
+“I mean, everybody knows—and as a sociologist, it’s been shown—that older women have a harder time in the dating market.
 But I hadn’t expected to see their desirability drop off from the time they’re 18 to the time they’re 65,” Bruch told me.

 “But I was also surprised to see how flat men’s desirability was over the age distribution,” she said.
 “For men, it peaks around age 40 or 50.
 Especially in New York.”